Verifiable Credentials

 Background

-Governments interact with the individuals in their country for various purposes - to offer jobs, subsidies, benefits, contracts and more.
-Private entities such as banks, businesses and educational institutions also interact with individuals to deem eligibility and validity for a number of programs.
+Governments interact with the individuals in their country for various purposes, such as offering jobs, subsidies, benefits, contracts and more.
+Similarly, private entities such as banks, businesses, and educational institutions also interact with individuals to assess eligibility and validity for various programs.

 The foundation for any of these processes is to establish the attributes of the individual by verifying documents to determine their eligibility for services or benefits.

-In the current scenario, both sectors (public and private) spend considerable amounts of effort into verifying the authenticity of the individual’s data, with no guarantee of success.
-Mistakes can be costly - with large sums of money and opportunities not reaching the intended people.
-They can also be dangerous - with unverified individual’s gaining access to sensitive systems and processes.
+In the current scenario, both sectors (public and private) invest considerable amounts of effort in verifying the authenticity of the individual’s data, with no guarantee of success.
+Mistakes can be costly, with large sums of money and opportunities not reaching the intended people.
+They can also be dangerous, with unverified individuals gaining unauthorized access to sensitive systems and processes.

 Digitally verifiable credentials, a simple, marginal improvement to existing systems, built using a Digital Public Infrastructure approach can solve this problem at scale.